Yokosuka R2Y Keiun

-A proposal was also made to develop the R2Y into a turbojet-powered light bomber by replacing its piston engines with two Mitsubishi Ne-330s.
+Furthermore, a proposal was put forward to transform the R2Y into a turbojet-powered light bomber by replacing its piston engines with two Mitsubishi Ne-330s.

-Designated the R2Y2 Keiun Kai, it did not enter construction before the end of the war.
+However, the R2Y2 Keiun Kai was not constructed before the conclusion of the war.

 Specifications